Origent/ServeRmore/README.md

 ### Base R Runtime Layer Debugging

 If there are challenges with the layer build, there are ways to enter into an interactive mode.
-First, make sure that 'srm deploy' has already been run once, and that there is a VM running.
-Entering 'srm status' will indicate status.
-Next, enter 'srm ssh', to login to the VM itself.
-Then use the following command to login to the Docker container terminal itself:
+First, make sure that you've already run deploy once before without terminating.
+Next, check the status to ensure a VM is running.
+Finally login to the VM itself and then the Docker container through the following commands:

 ```
+srm deploy
+srm status
+srm ssh
 docker run -it lambda-r:build-4.0.2 bash
 ```